Making Friends After Moving Abroad

 How do I make friends after moving to another country?

-Pick a couple of repeatable activities, ideally ones where doing something together carries the conversation, and commit for a few months.
-Mix expat groups for quick common ground with local communities for long-term belonging, and aim for one familiar face at a time rather than an instant friend group.
+Pick a couple of repeatable, activity-based settings, ones where doing something together carries the conversation, and commit for a few months rather than a few weeks.
+Mix expat groups for quick common ground with local communities for longer-term belonging, and aim for one familiar face at a time rather than an instant circle.

 How long does it take to make friends in a new country?